A mediator is a neutral party brought in to assist the disputants involved in a legal argument and help them reach a mutually acceptable resolution.

 Consider the following when looking for mediation schools:

-- Choosing a mediation school will depend greatly on the desired level of education.
+- Choose a mediation school based on your desired level of education.

 - Prospective students should consider the preferred area of concentration when choosing a mediation school.